z4lab/z4lab-discord-bot/README.md

 - clone the project to your desired location
 - rename `example-bot.json` to `bot.json` and enter your details
 - rename `example-dbs.json`to `dbs.json` and enter your details
+- rename `example-servers.json`to `servers.json` and enter your details
+- rename `example-channels.json`to `channels.json` and enter your details
 - run `npm install`
 - start bot with `forever start index.js`